 - The vegan mince used for this recipe was fresh Better Naked Evolution plant-based mince, but any vegan mince or crumbles can be used either fresh, frozen or rehydrated dried meat-free mince [such as TVP].

-- The vegetable broth was made with 3 OXO meat free beef flavour stock cubes stirred through 1 litre [1 quart] of boiling water.
+- The vegetable stock was made with 3 OXO meat free beef flavour stock cubes stirred through 1 litre [1 quart] of boiling water.
 Any vegetable stock or bouillon cubes can be used, but for a beefy flavour go with a vegan beef stock cube, paste or powder.

 - Store leftovers in the refrigerator for up to 3 days.